ChaseYaoCong/main/docs/DeveloperGuide.md

 Use case ends.

 2c.
 Invalid tag name
 > 2c1.
-Tag name is not specified
+Tag name is not specified.
 > Application shows an error message.
 Use case ends.

 >2c2.
 Tag name specified does not belong to the task/event.
 > Application shows and error message.
 Use case ends.